WSWUP/gridwxcomp/README.rst

 A package for comparing climate station time series data to `gridMET <http://www.climatologylab.org/gridmet.html>`_ (or other gridded) data.
 Major functionality includes tools to:

 * pair station locations with overlapping grid cells
-* download gridMET data from OpenDap or Google Earth Engine servers
+* download gridMET data from OpenDap server
 * calculate mean bias ratios between station and gridded data and other statistics
 * spatial interpolation of bias ratios with multiple interpolation options
 * build geo-referenced files of point data and interpolated rasters